The LessonEquivalent fractions are fractions that show the same part of the whole, even though they look different.

 How to Find Equivalent FractionsYou can make equivalent fractions by multiplying or dividing the numerator and denominator by the same number.

+The bottom number of our fraction (called the denominator) is 4.
+It tells us to divide the cake into 4 equal parts.
 In our example above, equivalent fractions of ½ are found by multiplying both the numerator and denominator by 2.

 Simplifying (or Reducing) FractionsJust as equivalent fractions can be found by multiplying both top and bottom by the same number, equivalent fractions can also be found by dividing top and bottom by the same number.